sandermangel/awesome-pwa-ecommerce/README.md

 > A collection of awesome cases and technologies around PWA in Ecommerce

-*Contribute to the collection by submitting a pull request*
+*Contribute to the collection by submitting a pull request or submit via https://airtable.com/shrRM5wDfJgfvLc61*

 * [PWA stores by vertical](#pwa-stores-by-vertical)
   * [Fashion](#fashion)